Move to content

 Your studies will start with an orientation week.
 More information regarding the orientation days will be sent to you during spring 2025.
 Information regarding orientations will also be updated here.

-To finalize the admission process, you must arrive on campus and register at Student Services by 30 September 2025, at the latest, and present your original documents, residence permit, and ID.
+When registering please present your original documents, residence permit, and ID.
 Your study placement is conditional until Centria has verified your eligibility and your final original degree certificate has been reviewed after your registration.

 Please prepare to have the following documents with you: